uuupah/11ty_neocities/src/blog/melbourne_nightmare_blog_2.md

   </div>
 </div>

+my hometown's gallery pales in comparison to this the national gallery of victoria. we were there for three or so hours and only saw half of it. and i saw a rothko!

 ### acmi
 {% blogImage "/_assets/img/melbourne2/acmi.webp" %}

+i was fair less time-limited when i came here so i kinda got my money's worth out of the experience (the whole thing is free btw). the first third or so of the museum is all early film history, which is interesting but, the main attraction is all the little behind the scenes items they have, followed by the more recent and abstract artworks. they had a bunch of sets from memoir of a snail and a lot of writing about considerations, concepting and design work for various australian (and international) films, as well as a bunch of lovely slow short films. one of my favourites followed an impossible victorian trainline that jumped between different places in the state

 ### code black
 {% blogImage "/_assets/img/melbourne2/codeblack.webp" %}

+i grabbed a little long black here and sat out the front to write this blog in an hour of downtime i had. the coffee was really nice (i've had code black shipped to me before and their beans are extremely good) but the interior was playing thumping house music? a really bizarre choice. i far prefer a weird bench on the street anyway

 1x small long black
 \- $6.15 aud